Application of excluded shares exception and partnerships

 Refresher – Excluded shares under TOSI

-As described in RSM’s previous Tax Alert, unless exclusions apply, under the TOSI rules, a ‘specified individual’ is subject to tax at the top marginal rate on any ‘split income’.
+Under the TOSI rules, a ‘specified individual’ is subject to tax at the top marginal rate on any ‘split income’.
 A specified individual is an individual (other than a trust) resident in Canada at year-end.
 A specified individual's split income includes taxable dividends from, and capital gains from the disposition of, shares unless the dividends or capital gains are ‘excluded amounts’.
 The relevant exclusion for the current CRA technical interpretation provides that income from, and taxable capital gains from the disposition of, excluded shares are not subject to the TOSI rules.

-Shares qualify as excluded shares if the specified individual that owns the shares is at least 24 years old and the following three criteria are met:
+Shares qualify as excluded shares if the specified individual that owns the shares is at least 24 years old, and the following three criteria are met:

 - Less than 90 per cent of the corporation's business income is from the provision of services and the corporation is not a professional corporation.